Cajuns' Billy Napier reportedly being considered for Auburn head coaching job

 UL head coach Billy Napier may soon be moving on to a new role.

-According to The Advocate, the 41-year-old coach is near the top of the list of contenders who are in the running to replace Gus Malzahn as Aubrun's head coach.
+According to The Advocate, the 41-year-old coach is near the top of the list of contenders who are in the running to replace Gus Malzahn as Auburn's head coach.

 FootballScoop.com, likewise, reported Monday that Napier’s interview at Auburn went well.